Ari L. Goldman: Career

 Goldman is a tenured professor at Columbia, where he directs the Scripps Howard Program on Religion, Journalism and the Spiritual Life.
 The program has enabled him to take his "Covering Religion" seminar on study tours of Israel, Ireland, Italy, Russia and India.
 His former students have gone on to be religion writers at such papers as the Chicago Tribune, the Miami Herald, The Baltimore Sun and the Raleigh News & Observer.

 Goldman has been a Fulbright Professor in Israel, a Skirball Fellow at Oxford University in England and a scholar-in-residence at Stern College for Women.

 Goldman is a founding faculty member of the School of the New York Times, a high school program that started in 2016.
 He has also been a lecturer for Times Journeys.

+Goldman is a founding board member of Shtetl, a media outlet covering the Haredi Jewish community that launched in 2023.

 Personal life

-Professor Goldman and his wife Shira Dicker live in New York City and are the parents of three children.
-He is the father of the journalist Adam Joachim (A.J.)
-Goldmann.
-Goldman is the nephew of Rabbi Dr. Norman Lamm.
-He is a Modern Orthodox Jew.
+Goldman is a Modern Orthodox Jew.